bontchev/wlscrape/README.md

 ##Installation

 The script should work both in Python 2.6+ and 3.x, although I've been using it only with Python 2.7.6.
-It depends on the several Python modules, which are not part of the default installation, so they have to be installed before the script is able to run.
+It depends on the several Python modules, some which are not part of the default installation, so they will have to be installed before the script is able to run.
 They can all be installed via the command

 	pip install module_name